 Stir in the flour and whisk until a paste forms, then allow it to cook for 2-3 minutes.

-Whisk in chicken stock, milk, and cream a little bit at a time, whisking until smooth after each addition.
+Slowly whisk in the chicken stock until you achieve a smooth, gravy-like consistency.
+Continue adding in the remaining chicken stock, milk, and cream, and stir until combined.
 Add the potatoes, salt, pepper, and cayenne pepper, and stir to combine.

-Bring to a simmer over medium heat.
+Bring to a gentle rolling simmer over medium heat.
+Reduce to medium to medium-low, and you have a gentle simmer.
 Cook, stirring occasionally, until potatoes are tender, for about 30 minutes.
 Be sure the soup doesn't boil, so that the milk and cream do not burn.

 Then stir in the sour cream, cheese, and ½ of the crispy bacon pieces.
 Taste and season with additional salt and pepper, as needed.

-Garnish with additional sour cream, cheese, bacon, and chives.
+Garnish with additional sour cream, cheese, bacon, and chivesc or sliced green onions.
 Enjoy!

 Notes